Desperately Seeking Susan: Legacy

 Madonna's wax statue at National Wax Museum of Ireland.
 Her early style was an inspiration for the movie's costumery.

 Upon release, the film developed cult status in some audiences, with Hadley Freeman from The Guardian referring to the movie as an "80s cult classic".
-It also impacted the fashion of teenage girls, and scholars in film studies, including Sarah Street had used the film as an example of connections between fashion and cinema industries.
-Tracey Lomrantz Lester from Glamour slightly referred to the movie as one of the best fashion films of the era, while Derek Blasberg picked it as his favorite film that best embodied the 1980s fashion.
-Movie's costume designer, Santo Loquasto reportedly sought inspiration for Susan's wardrobe in Madonna's own closet.
+It also impacted the fashion of teenage girls, and scholars in film studies, including Sarah Street approached the film as an intersection between fashion and cinema industries.
+Tracey Lomrantz Lester from Glamour referred to the movie as one of the best fashion films of the era, while Derek Blasberg selected it as his favorite film that best showcased 1980s fashion.
+The movie's costume designer, Santo Loquasto reportedly sought inspiration for Susan's wardrobe in Madonna's own closet.
 In 2019, Laird Borrelli-Persson from Vogue stated, "fashion's so corporate these days, Desperately Seeking Susan reminds us that clothing is a personal signifier of identity connected to place and time."
-The style influenced other figures at some stage, like South African performer PJ Powers.
-In 2014, the jacket worn by Madonna with a pyramid at its center, fetched $252,000 in an auction.
+The style influenced other celebrities, like South African performer PJ Powers.
+In 2014, the jacket with a pyramid emblazoned on its backside that Madonna wore in the film fetched $252,000 at an auction.